 The Cleveland Clinic describes four basic types of bipolar disorder:

-- This is the most severe form of bipolar disorder and includes at least one manic episode lasting at least seven days which may include required hospitalization.
+This is the most severe form of bipolar disorder and includes at least one manic episode lasting at least seven days which may include required hospitalization.
 You may also experience related depressive episodes, many of which often last for at least two weeks.
-Sometimes symptoms of both mania and depression co-occur.

 Bipolar II disorder

-- Less severe than bipolar I, this disorder causes depressive cycles similar to bipolar I but a less severe form of mania.
-If you have bipolar II disorder, you can probably handle your daily responsibilities.
+Less severe than bipolar I, this disorder causes depressive cycles similar to bipolar I but a less severe form of mania.
+If you have bipolar II disorder, you may have longer lasting bouts of depression.

-- If you are experiencing significant mood changes that do not meet the criteria of the bipolar disorders described above, your doctor may diagnose you with “specified” or “unspecified” bipolar disorder.
+If you are experiencing significant mood changes that do not meet the criteria of the bipolar disorders described above, your doctor may diagnose you with “unspecified” bipolar disorder.

 How are Mood Disorders Treated?

-Treatment plans for mood disorders vary according to the specific diagnosis and symptoms but usually incorporate a combination of psychotherapy and medication.
+Obviously, methods of treating mood disorders will vary according to the specific diagnosis and symptoms.
+However, most methods incorporate a combination of psychotherapy and medication.

-Medications used to treat depression or depressive episodes of bipolar disorders may include:
+Medications used to treat depression or depressive episodes and bipolar disorder include:

-Psychotherapy, also known as talk therapy, is an effective approach for those with depression and other mood disorders.
+Psychotherapy also known as talk therapy, is a very effective approach for those with depression and other mood disorders.
 Psychotherapeutic approaches often incorporate several modalities, including cognitive-behavioral therapy, interpersonal therapy, and problem-solving therapy.
 These therapies give patients the tools they need to identify and solve problems, improve stress management and increase their quality of life.

-The treatment plan may also include brain stimulation therapy, which is thought to target and change chemicals in the brain that are linked to symptoms of depression and bipolar disorders.
-Modalities include Electroconvulsive Therapy (ECT) and Repetitive Transcranial Magnetic Stimulation (rTMS).
+Besides interpersonal therapy, the treatment plan may also include brain stimulation therapy, which is thought to target and change chemicals in the brain that are linked to symptoms of depression and bipolar disorders.
+Modalities include Electroconvulsive Therapy (ECT) and Repetitive Transcranial Magnetic Stimulation (rTMS), which is a non-invasive method of brain stimulation using a changing magnetic field to stimulate specific areas of the brain.

-Besides medication, light therapy is commonly used to treat SAD, using a lightbox that provides cool-white, fluorescent light to supplement natural sunlight.
+Light therapy is commonly used to treat SAD, by using a special lamp that provides cool-white fluorescent light to supplement natural sunlight in the morning, for about 30 minutes.

 Mood Disorders and Addiction

-Many individuals who struggle with mood disorders including bipolar disorder, major depressive disorder, and generalized anxiety disorder may also struggle with addiction-related challenges.
+Many individuals who struggle with mood disorders including bipolar disorder, major depressive disorder, or general anxiety disorder may also struggle with addiction-related challenges that result from attempts to minimize their symptoms through substance abuse.

-In some cases, individuals with mood disorders may use drugs and alcohol as a coping mechanism to manage debilitating depression, anxiety, or mood swings.
-In other cases, individuals may find their drug and alcohol use worsens underlying mental health conditions.
+In cases of substance induced mood disorder, individuals may use drugs and alcohol as a coping mechanism to manage debilitating depression, anxiety, or mood swings which can actually be caused by the substance abuse itself.
+And, in some cases, drug and alcohol use can worsen an underlying mental health condition.

-In either case, individuals with mental health and addiction-related challenges should seek treatment that specifically focuses on co-occurring disorders or dual diagnosis.
-These programs are specially designed to treat mental health and addiction concerns simultaneously, which is a best practice supported by research from the National Institute on Drug Abuse among others.
+Whatever the case, individuals with mental health and addiction-related challenges should seek treatment that specifically focuses on co-occurring disorders.
+Dual diagnosis, according to the American Psychiatric Association (APA) is the identification of two distinct disorders that are present in the same person at the same time.
+For example, the coexistence of depression and a substance dependence disorder (e.g., alcohol or drug dependence).
+Effective treatment programs are those that are specially designed to treat mental health as well as addiction concerns simultaneously.
+This is generally considered to be a best practice that is also supported by research from the National Institute on Drug Abuse, among others.